-Consumers returning to the cooperative who have a past due account that has been written off to bad debts or has been in the hands of a collection agency are subject to immediate disconnection of service or will not have service connected or reconnected until past due account is paid plus deposit, reconnect charge and membership is paid.
+Members returning to the cooperative who have a past due account that has been written off to bad debts or has been in the hands of a collections agency are subject to immediate disconnection of service or will not have service connected or reconnected until past due account is paid plus deposit, reconnect charge and membership is paid.
 If arrangements to pay the account are made and a payment is not made as arranged, the service may be immediately disconnected with no further notice.

-If a past due balance remains after December 31st, the service shall remain disconnected, or be disconnected, and will not be reconnected until the past due amount and the annual minimum, based on the horsepower of the pump, have been paid in full.
+If a past due balance remains after December 31st, the service shall remain disconnected, or be disconnected, and will not be reconnected until the past due amount and the Annual Minimum, based on the horsepower of the pump, have been paid in full.

 If a member is or has been receiving service through more than one service and is in arrears on any account, the balance may be added to a member’s open account and must be paid for the member to continue to receive electric service.
 If a member is receiving service with an electric service account that is in arrears, additional service to a different meter or location will not be provided, connected, or reconnected until the balance has been paid.